CatalystAUInf/Mahara/README.md

 - Controller instance running cron and handling syslog for the autoscaled site
 - Load balancer to balance across the autoscaled instances
 - MS SQL, Postgres or MySQL database
-- Azure Redis instance for Moodle caching
+- Azure Redis instance for Mahara caching
-- ObjectFS in Azure blobs (Moodle sitedata)
+- ObjectFS in Azure blobs (Mahara sitedata)
-- Three Elasticsearch VMs for search indexing in Moodle
+- Three Elasticsearch VMs for search indexing in Mahara
-- Dual gluster nodes for high availability access to Moodle files
+- Dual gluster nodes for high availability access to Mahara files

 ![network_diagram](images/stack_diagram.png "Diagram of deployed stack")

 ## Quickstart

-Why not get started with [deploying a Moodle cluster on Azure](docs/Deploy.md) right now.
+Why not get started with [deploying a Mahara cluster on Azure](docs/Deploy.md) right now.

 ## Contributing

 This project welcomes contributions and suggestions.
-Our goal is to work on Azure specific tooling for deploying and managing the open source [Moodle](http://moodle.org) learning management system on Azure.
-We do not work on Moodle itself here, instead we work upstream as appropriate.
+Our goal is to work on Azure specific tooling for deploying and managing the open source [Mahara](http://mahara.org) learning management system on Azure.
+We do not work on Mahara itself here, instead we work upstream as appropriate.

 The short version of how to contribute to this project is "just do